shresthah/shresthah/_pages/teaching.md

 ---
-layout: page
+layout: teaching
 permalink: /teaching/
 title: teaching
-description: Materials for courses you taught.
-Replace this text with your description.
 nav: true
 nav_order: 6
+cv_pdf:
+description: #This is a description of the page.
+You can modify it in 'pages/_teaching.md'.
+You can also change or remove the top pdf download button.
 ---

-For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.

-Organize your courses by years, topics, or universities, however you like!